City Writes Fiction Competition 2019

 The competition winners will be announced in week 9.

 - Please email your 1,000 word short story, or stand-alone novel extract to email@example.com by 14th June 2019.
 Your story doesn’t need to follow a theme, it just needs to be the best 1,000 words you can send us.

 - Your email should state your name, the title of your story/extract and the name of the City Creative Writing Short Course you took or are taking.

 - Your story should be attached as a word (doc.
 Or docx.) rich text or pdf document and should not include your name to allow us to judge the stories anonymously.

 - Please do not submit more than one story per term.
 Multiple submissions will not be read.

-- You will be informed of the outcome of your submission by the end of week 8 (Spring term 15th March 2019).
+- You will be informed of the outcome of your submission by the end of week 8 (Summer term 21st June 2019).
 No comments or feedback will be given on unsuccessful submissions.